These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to connect the condition to occupational or functional impairment

-Why: The DBQ asks specifically about impact on the veteran's skin conditions on daily activities and employment.
+The DBQ asks specifically about impact on the veteran's skin conditions on daily activities and employment.
 Without this information, the rater has no basis for assigning a compensable rating based on functional loss.

-Do this instead: Explicitly describe how the condition affects your ability to perform your job, complete household tasks, engage in recreational activities, or maintain social relationships.
+Instead: Explicitly describe how the condition affects your ability to perform your job, complete household tasks, engage in recreational activities, or maintain social relationships.
 Be specific with examples.

 Impact: 10-30% - functional impairment documentation is key to ratings above 0%